wallacekelly-da/daml-public-demos/docker-canton-example/README.md

 ## Launch the containers

-1. Create three configuration files (one for each of the Canton applications.)
+1. Create three Canton configuration files (one for each of the Canton applications.)

    * Use `0.0.0.0` for the address binding (to play nicely with the Docker networking)